Lege leaders discuss COVID bills

 Last month, Polis surprised many in the Legislature when he announced that he would allocate about $960 million of the $1.7 billion the state received from the federal Coronavirus Aid, Relief and Economic Security Act approved by Congress in March.

-Previously, he had said it was up to the Legislatures to dole out those funds.
+Previously, he had said it was up to the Legislature to dole out those funds.

 Instead, Polis announced last month that he was allocating $500 million to the state’s 178 K-12 school districts and $450 million to colleges and universities.